Device: State Trigger Node

 Batch Report Behavior

-If the trigger is configured to fire on batch reports, there are then two different behavior options.
+If the trigger is configured to fire on batch reports, there are two additional different behavior options.

 - Trigger per item in a batch report: When a batch report is received, the trigger will fire for each individual item in the batch report.